 Last update: 18 February 2013

-At q=0 the symmetric Macdonald polynomials are the Hall-Littlewood polynomials or the Macdonald spherical functions.
-These are the spherical functions for G/K, where G is a p-adic group and K is a maximal compact subgroup.
+At the symmetric Macdonald polynomials are the Hall-Littlewood polynomials or the Macdonald spherical functions.
+These are the spherical functions for where is a group and is a maximal compact subgroup.
 The work of Schwer [Sch0506287, Thm.
 1.1] provided fomulas for the expansion of the Macdonald spherical functions in terms of positively folded alcove walks.
 See [Ram0601343, Thm.
 4.2(a)] for a description of the Schwer-KLM formula in terms of the alcove walk model.
-The formula for Macdonald polynomials which we give in Theorem 3.4 reduces to the Schwer formula at q=0.
+The formula for Macdonald polynomials which we give in Theorem 3.4 reduces to the Schwer formula at

 It is interesting to note that, in the formulas for the symmetric Macdonald polynomials, the negative folds and the positive folds play an equal role.
 It is known [GLi2002] that the alcove walks with only positive folds contain detailed information about the geometry of Mirković-Vilonen intersections in the loop Grassmannian.
 It is tantalizing to wonder whether the alcove walks with both positive and negative folds play a similar role in the geometry of flag varieties for reductive groups over two dimensional local fields and whether the expansions of Macdonald polynomials in this paper are shadows of geometric decompositions.